radlab-dev-group/llm-router-utils/resources/llm-router-speakleash/README-en.md

   `LLM_ROUTER_GUARDRAIL_WITH_AUDIT_REQUEST=1`) written to encrypted logs.
 In the guardrail pipeline, the **sojka_guard** plugin (a connector to the Sójka model) is used; this is a single‑element pipeline set via the variable `LLM_ROUTER_GUARDRAIL_STRATEGY_PIPELINE_REQUEST`.
+- The Sójka model is available on the host defined by the `LLM_ROUTER_GUARDRAIL_SOJKA_GUARD_HOST_EP` variable.
+  In the example, it is set to http://192.168.100.71:5001, which corresponds to a local host.

 **NOTE!** Redis is required for the `first_available` strategy to work correctly!
 If you don’t have Redis and still want to test the solution, simply switch the strategy, e.g., to `balanced`, which distributes the load evenly across